Sean-Jay-M/GarryChessFinal/readme.md

 ## setting up the frontend

-Change to the directory *frontend* ensure you have npx installed React and the relevent modules.
+Change to the directory *frontend/chessinterface* ensure you have npx installed React and the relevent modules.
 It is important that you npm install these specific modules at these particular versions:

  chess.js@0.13.3 and react-chessboard@1.2.5